 - Sharron D. Dillon, Esq., Program Manager, Paralegal Studies, UHart

-- Mary L. Dimock, Office Manager/Litigation Paralegal, Fazzano & Tomasiewicz
+- Mary L. Dimock, Officer Manager/Litigation Paralegal, Fazzano & Tomasiewicz

 - Gail Faherty, Executive Director, The Haymond Law Firm, PC

-- Regina Graziani, Esq., Program Director, Paralegal Studies, UHart
+- Regina C. Graziani, Esq.
+Program Director, Paralegal Studies Program, UHart

 - Patricia McKinley, Alumna, Board of Regents, UHart